 Risk 2: Credit growth declining

 Large liquidity injections by the Fed and the BoE did not succeed in promoting credit growth for the private sector.
 This market configuration is similar to the situation that took place in Japan after its bubble burst in 1990.
+Overall, lending to the non-financial private sector in the euro area remains very weak and this is a genuine source of concern.

 For China a potential slowdown in credit growth from its deteriorating banking system is a key risk for future Chinese growth.